wuxnz/umbrella/README.md

 For an example of how a plugin file should be structured can be found in [example-plugin-template.ts](plugin-example/src/example-plugin-template.ts).
 Return types and arguments are defined in [ContentService.ts](plugin-example/src/models/ContentService.ts).
 You can implement other methods in the plugin class if needed, but all plugins should implement the methods in the [ContentService.ts](plugin-example/src/models/ContentService.ts) file.
 ### **Registering the Plugin**
 1. Upload the plugin.js and manifest.json to a remote server (You can test with the "Live Server" VS Code extension).
 2. Create a link to the plugin that points to the manifest.json file with the information to your plugin (Should follow the "umbrella://{url_to_manifest_file" pattern.
-Example can be found in [index.html](plugin-example/test/index.html))
+Example can be found in [index.html](plugin-example/test/index.html)).
-3. Click the link on the device that has the app installed and open in the background
+3. Click the link on the device that has the app installed and open in the background.
-4. Click "Install" on dialog
+4. Click "Install" on dialog.
 5. Check the "Plugins" page to see if your plugin has been installed and is working.

 ---